 The nursery community reflects society and needs to understand it.
-The ethos of our Nurseries is understanding and a striving for excellence in all.
+Our ethos is understanding and a striving for excellence in all.
 All members of the nursery community are encouraged to understand, appreciate and value the differences between us.
 Encouragement and praise should be the foundation of relationships between children, staff and parents.
 Each child is treated with love and care irrespective of race, colour or creed.
-Children of different culture are embraced where emphasis is placed on equality.
+Children of different cultures are embraced where emphasis is placed on equality.
 Parents of children are invited to help with specific multi-cultural topics, and partake in the celebration of cultural and religious festivals.

 Equal opportunities underpin the value system of the nursery.
 Therefore the curriculum must display a commitment to these ideals so that all children have access to the same facilities and opportunities.